su77ungr/easy_mint/readme.md

  > <h3> 2.
 Make list of hashes (URI/MURI) </h3>

- * run `./get_hashtable_uri.sh` inside it; you generated a list of the hashed values of the image files
+ * run `./get_hashtable_uri.sh` generates a list of the hashed values of the image files
- * run `./get_hashtable_metadata.sh` inside it; you generated a list of the hashed values of the metadata files
+ * run `./get_hashtable_metadata.sh`  generates a list of the hashed values of the  metadata files
  * those are stored in `hashtable_URI.txt` and `hashtable_MURI.txt`

  <h1></h1>